eper-io/tig/readme.md

 - It is reliable and predictable, leaks can be found with each scan
 - Issues can be identified by the owner debugging their code
 - There are no pointer and reference counting logic duplications
+- It is easy to implement in C, Go, Java, C#.

 The design considerations were the following.